-- Do not close the display panel during the restoring process. - 1.
-Load the Recovery Media into the external Optical Disc Drive or insert the recovery USB Flash Memory into one available USB port. - 2.
-Click Start.
-Point to the arrow ( ) beside the Shut down button and then select Restart. - 3.
-Hold down the F12 key, and release this key one second after the computer is power on. - 4.
+- 1. Load the Recovery Media into the external optical disc drive or insert the recovery USB Flash Memory into one available USB port. - 2.
+Click Start -> () (Power) and then select Restart. - 3.
+Hold down the F12 key and then release this key just after the computer is power on. - 4.
 Use the up and down cursor key to select the appropriate option from the menu according to your actual recovery media. - 5.
-A menu will be displayed from which you should follow the on-screen instructions.
+A menu is displayed from which you should follow the on-screen instructions.

-If you have previously chosen to remove the recovery partition and are trying to create "Recovery Media", the following message appears: "The Recovery Media Creator can not be launched because there is no recovery partition."
+If you have previously chosen to remove the recovery partition without creating Recovery Media, the Recovery Media cannot be created.